michelelorenzi/michelelorenzi.github.io/_pages/AT2_tutorial.md

 If you are taking the course, submit your solutions to: s6milore@uni-bonn.de.
 As usual, you need 50% of the points to be admitted to the exam (feel free to ask clarifications about my corrections by email or in person!).
 Presenting solutions during the seminar is not required for admission to the exam, but warmly encouraged.

 **Public Service Announcement:** Please do tell me before the tutorial if you want to see the solutions to some of the self-study exercises, so that I can prepare them and (time permitting, and it won't permit too much tbh) present or sketch them in the tutorial.
-Similarly, feel free to send by email any question about the material of the course if you think it might be something interesting to discuss in the meeting.
+Similarly, you are encouraged to send by email any question about the material of the course if you think it might be something interesting to discuss in the meeting.

 #### Tutorial logbook